Phek district: Air

 The nearest airport is Dimapur Airport in Nagaland located 193 kilometres from district headquarters Phek.
 There is a helipad in Phek as well.

 Rail

-The nearest railway station is Chümoukedima Shokhuvi Railway Station located 200 kilometres from the district headquarters at Phek.
+The nearest railway station is Chümoukedima Shokhüvi Railway Station located 200 kilometres from the district headquarters at Phek.

 Road

 The district is well-connected with roads.
 The NH 29, NH 202 and NH 702A passes through the district alongside other intra-district roads.